gibbenergy/Polynomial-Root-Art-Generator/README.md

 - This limited the quality and complexity of artwork that could be generated

 **The Solution in v2:**
-- Integrated **MPSolve**, a state-of-the-art polynomial root solver with arbitrary precision capabilities
+- Integrated **MPSolve**, a robust polynomial root solver with arbitrary precision capabilities
 - MPSolve uses adaptive multi-precision arithmetic (up to 200+ digits) via GMP and MPFR libraries
 - Provides mathematically accurate roots even for extremely high-degree polynomials (degree 100+)